-1. Means and standard deviations for all distributions are calculated.

-2. 't' values are calculated between pretest and post-tests to know the impact of Group clinical supervision model on general teaching competency.
+- 1. Means and standard deviations for all distributions are calculated. - 2. 't' values are calculated between pretest and post-tests to know the impact of Group clinical supervision model on general teaching competency.

-Sample: A sample of 30 teachers working in various government schools, Andhra Pradesh was drawn by employing random sampling technique.
-In the sample of 30 in-service teachers 24 teachers are Science graduates and 6 teachers are arts graduates.
+Sample: A sample of 30 teachers working in various government schools, Andhra pradesh was drawn by employing random sampling technique.
+In these 30 teachers 25 teachers are graduates, 5 are post graduates.
 The sample was divided into two parallel matched groups.
 The groups were matched on the basis of age, set, educational qualifications, academic achievements, social economic background and teaching experience.

-Analysis of the Data: First Hypothesis: There is no significant difference between pre-test and post-test in respect of general teaching competency.
+Analysis of the Data: Table 1: showing the value of 't' between graduates and post-graduates in respect of general teaching competency in the pre-test.